Ostium Documentation

 Liquidity Buffer and trading fees minimize the directional exposure risk for LPs.

-As discussed in the Ostium Trading Engine section, fees attempt to minimize OI Imbalance, in order to maintain delta neutrality.
+As discussed in the Ostium Trading Engine , fees attempt to minimize OI Imbalance, in order to maintain delta neutrality.
 However, if a high OI Imbalance and volatility periods happen simultaneously, this can result in directional exposure for LPs*.

 Directional Exposure Risk